Porthcawl Lifeboat Station: History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
-In just a four year period between 1856 and 1860, no fewer than nine RNLI Silver Medals were awarded for rescues in the Porthcawl area.
+In just a four-year period between 1856 and 1860, no fewer than nine RNLI Silver Medals were awarded for rescues in the Porthcawl area.

-At a meeting of the RNLI committee of management on Thursday 6 October 1859, following an visit and recommendation by the RNLI District Inspector, and in receipt of a letter from Capt.
+At a meeting of the RNLI committee of management on Thursday 6 October 1859, following a visit and recommendation by the RNLI District Inspector, and in receipt of a letter from Capt.
 Crewe Read and Rev. E. P. Nicholl, highlighting the need for a lifeboat on the Glamorganshire coast, it was decided that a station be established at Porthcawl.

 The station opened in April 1860, when the 30-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with (6) oars and sails, The Good Deliverance, was placed here.
 A boathouse costing £120 was constructed on the promenade, at the entrance to Knights Arms Square.

 On 5 December 1869, the Porthcawl lifeboat rescued 11 crew, the Master's wife, and the Pilot, from the schooner Loretta of Bilbao.

 After 12 years service, the 6-oared lifeboat was replaced in 1872.
 The lifeboat had been launched 17 times, saving 26 lives.

 A larger 32-foot 10-oared lifeboat, costing £248, along with a new launch carriage, at a further cost of £100, was provided to the station.
 The expenses were covered by the donation of £680 from Miss J. E. Chafyn Grove of Wiltshire, in memory of her brother, a benefactor of the Institution.
 The lifeboat arrived in March 1872, and after a procession to Newton Sands, avoiding heavy snowstorms on the day, the lifeboat was named Chafyn Grove by the donor.

 The existing boathouse was enlarged, and a harness room was also included, to store equipment, for the six horses needed to launch and recover the lifeboat.
 The Chafyn Grove would serve until 1887, launching eight times, and saving the lives of 28 people.

 In 1887 the station received another new lifeboat, Speedwell (ON 127).
 The lifeboat was funded by an anonymous gift of £700 from a 'Lady'.
 The lifeboat was used very little in the following 15 years, with only nine launches, and two lives saved.